-Colon cancer, the uncontrollable proliferation of cells in the colon (or large intestine), affects approximately 150,000 new patients each year in the United States and is the second most common cause of cancer deaths in non-smokers.
-Mostly preventable through lifestyle choices and regular screening colonoscopies, colon cancer can grow to obstruct the inside of the colon and cause progressive bloating.
-If the cancer is located at the end of the colon in the rectum or sigmoid, there is often bleeding and a history of worsening constipation, but cancers higher up in the colon may initially cause only bloating.
+Mostly preventable through lifestyle choices and regular screening colonoscopies, colon cancer can grow to obstruct the inside of the colon and cause progressive bloating, abdominal pain, anemia, and death.
+If the cancer is located at the end of the colon in the rectum or sigmoid, there is often bleeding and a history of worsening constipation, but cancers higher up in the colon may initially cause only bloating and may therefore be detected at a later and less treatable stage.

 - Persistent abdominal pain